 - responsive: Using people’s feedback to improve what we do.

-We’re here for dying people, their family and friends.
-At Sue Ryder, our focus is on giving every person the hospice care and support they need to spend the time they have left in the way they choose.
+At Sue Ryder, our focus is on giving every person the palliative care and support they need to spend the time they have left in the way they choose.
 Each of our seven hospices is unique and provides a mix of services designed to provide personalised support to their local community.
 We offer choice, whether the people they support wish to be cared for at home or need inpatient care

 Our neurological care services